 Given the continued uncertainty over the timing and terms of the UK's exit from the European Union, the impact of Brexit on the UK economy remains unknown and largely unquantifiable.
-Although the UK economy has remained largely resilient to date, recent inflationary pressures and some softening in consumer confidence may serve to weaken that resilience over the short term.
-As we await the outcome of HMT's deliberations over the Patient Capital Review it is hoped that HMT understand the industry's representations and will take full account of the benefits VCTs provide to the UK economy.
-We will know more following the Autumn Budget Statement on 22 November 2017.

-Despite, these macro-economic and regulatory uncertainties, I believe our diverse investment portfolio exhibits a strength that underpins the returns to our shareholders.
+Although the UK economy has remained resilient to date, recent inflationary pressures and some softening in consumer confidence may serve to weaken that resilience over the short term.
+As we await the outcome of HMT's deliberations over the Patient Capital Review, it is hoped the Government has understood the industry's representations and will take full account of the benefits VCTs provide to the UK economy.
+Despite these macro-economic and regulatory uncertainties, I believe our large and diverse investment portfolio exhibits a strength that underpins returns to our shareholders.
 Our Investment Manager continues to invest in those systems and people that will help our portfolio companies to deliver profitable growth from which all our shareholders will benefit over the medium to longer term.